icssc/peterportal-public-api/docs/README.md

 ## Our Mission
 🎇 Our mission is to improve the UCI student experience with course planning and encourage student software developers to create open-source applications that are beneficial to the Anteater community.

+## Documentation

+📃 Our documentation can be found at [api.peterportal.org](https://api.peterportal.org/docs/)

 ## Where does the data come from?

 We consolidate our data directly from official UCI sources such as: UCI Catalogue, UCI Directory, UCI Public Records Office, and UCI Webreg.
 We routinely monitor for updates to ensure you get the most accurate information to serve on your application.